List of 101 Dalmatian Street characters: Dalmatian family

 Poster featuring the majority of the family.

 The Dalmatian family consists of 101 Dalmatians (2 parents and 99 puppies), as the title of the series suggests.
 They all live at the titular 101 Dalmatian Street in Camden Town, London, UK.

 Main siblings

 Due to the large number of puppies in the family, the series focuses on 18 of the siblings.

 Dylan

 Dylan (voiced by Josh Brener) is the oldest son in the family and a pedantic control freak who dreams of being the first dog on Mars.
 Unlike Dolly and the other puppies, Dylan shows more responsibility and considers himself the leader of his siblings.
 However, he can also be pompous, neurotic and gullible, sometimes letting his wild imagination get the better of him.
 He is also somewhat pessimistic.
-He can come of as kind of condescending to his other siblings, mostly Dolly and sometimes Dawkins, but nonetheless cares deeply for them.
+He can come off as kind of condescending to his other siblings, mostly Dolly and sometimes Dawkins, but nonetheless cares deeply for them.
 He is very strict about the pups' safety and has a severe cat allergy.